 Her My Body Positive group discussed wearing clothes to make you feel good.
 This made Christine see how shopping was related to her self-worth – she didn’t feel she deserved to buy anything nice for herself.
 “It’s always difficult when you’re a certain size.
 I’m becoming much more realistic.
 Before, I would look at things in my wardrobe that didn’t fit and feel bad about myself.
-Now, I’ve been taking things out of my wardrobe, getting rid of stuff that doesn’t fit and isn’t that great anyway.
+Now, I’ve been taking things out of my wardrobe and getting rid of stuff that doesn’t fit.
 Why hold onto clothes I might never wear again?
 I’ve chosen a few new things instead.”

 Her mindful eating breakthrough